UsamaMasood12/Enterprise-AI-Knowledge-Assistant/README.md

 </p>

 <p align="center">
-  Made with ❤️ by Usama
+  Made with ❤️ by Usama Masood
 </p>